mattamx/Projects/Sprint 12 - Numerical Methods/README.md

 #### Task

-Build a model to determine the market value of used cars, leveraging the RMSE metric to evaluated the models and analyzing the speed, and quality.
+Build a model to determine the market value of used cars, leveraging the RMSE metric to evaluate the models and analyzing the speed, and quality.

 #### The Data

-The data is spread across one file:
+The data is contained in one file:

 - `DateCrawled`: date profile was downloaded from the database
 - `VehicleType`: vehicle body type